 The window of time to enjoy the pool is 2hrs either side of low tide and a scramble is required to do so.

 Follow the series of discreet pebble cairns to guide you down the headland.
-The journey is an adventure in itself & plunging into the vividly coloured water upon arrival is simply irresistible!
+The journey is an adventure in itself and plunging into the vividly coloured water upon arrival is simply irresistible!

 After wandering down through the remnants of the old Silver Mines you arrive at Port Gorey and one cannot help but imagine what this lovely swimming spot might have looked like in the 19th century as a fully functioning port to the busy mine above.

 Come at half to high tide for a splendid dip using the ladder or dive right into the dazzling turquoise creek.

 A fun game is to spot the death defying Little Sark goats that teeter precariously on the headland!